qianxi0410/gcu/README.md

    gcu (go-check-updates) [global options] command [command options] [arguments...]

 COMMANDS:
-   list     List all direct dependencies available for update help, h  Shows a list of commands or help for one command
+   list        List all direct dependencies available for update version, v  Print the version number of gcu help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --stable, -s   Only fetch stable version. (default: true)